SwiftUI-Plus/Containers/README.md

 Includes:

 - FittingGeometryReader (auto-sizes its height)
-- ScrollView (support various contentMode options)
+- ScrollableView (support various contentMode options)
 - LayoutReader (supports readable and other other guides)
-- PageView
+- PageView (TabView in paging style but supports auto-sizing)
+- UIKit View (Easily nest UIView's in SwiftUI, including auto-sizing)

 ## FittingGeometry